ericom-gideon/docs/docs/networking/how_to_use_multiple_ip_addresses_on_a_server.md

 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to help users use multiple IPs on a server page_keywords:    server VPS IP multiple address

-## How To Use Multiple IP Addresses On A Server
+## How to use multiple IP addresses on a server

 ### Setup